-We can support you with voluntary parent support, parent orders and offer advice and guidance.
+We can help you with voluntary parent support, parent orders and offer advice and guidance.

 Voluntary parenting support

-We recognise the challenges that parents can face when trying to provide the care and support that their children need, especially if your child has become involved in negative and potentially criminal behaviours.
+We know the challenges that parents can face when trying to provide the care and support that their children need.
+This is even more vital if your child has become involved in negative and possible criminal behaviours.

-Often, parents themselves are trying to parent under difficult circumstances.
+Often, parents themselves are trying to parent in difficult conditions.
 These may include:

-- Dealing with inadequate or overcrowded living conditions
+- Dealing with poor or overcrowded living conditions

 - Struggling to manage relationships with others within the family (including your child)

-- Issues with emotional well-being; including dealing with past trauma
+- Issues with emotional well-being.
+This includes dealing with past trauma

-- A reliance on substances or other addictive acts to cope (alcohol; legal and illegal drugs; gambling; risk taking behaviours)
+- A reliance on substances or other addictive acts to cope.
+This includes alcohol, legal and illegal drugs, gambling and risk taking behaviours.

-In addition, it might be that support could provide you with new and helpful ideas and strategies to make your parenting more effective.
+In addition, it might be that our help could provide you with new ideas to make your parenting more effective.

-Our expert parenting practitioners, based within the service, can work with you on a voluntary basis to understand the difficulties that your child faces, build your skills, help you to understand how your own experiences affect your relationship with your child and help you to engage with the key services involved in your child’s life.
+Our expert parenting practitioners, based within the service, can work with you on a voluntary basis to understand the difficulties that your child faces.
+We can build your skills and help you to understand how your own experiences affect your relationship with your child.
+We can help you to engage with the key services involved in your child’s life.

 How to get support

-- If your child’s case manager identified issues in their assessment, then they may talk to you about gaining support from our parenting practitioners as part of the overall service offer.
+- If your child’s case manager found issues in their assessment, they may talk to you about gaining support from our parenting practitioners.
+This would be part of the overall service offer.

-In both cases, a parenting practitioner will visit you and work with you to develop a plan of support.
-This will include (if needed), working with you to get you in a more stable place so you can be more resilient and then work to develop the plans and skills required.
+In both cases, a parenting practitioner will visit you and work with you to make a plan of support.
+This will include (if needed), working with you to get you in a more stable place.
+This will help you to be more resilient and then work to develop the plans and skills required.